Vladimir Micov: Budućnost (2021–2022)

 On July 16, 2021, Micov has signed with Buducnost VOLI For a Year of the Adriatic League and the Prva A Liga.
+In the last season of his professional career, he averaged 7.3 points on 37.9% shooting from the field, 2.4 rebounds and 1.2 assists over 27 games.

 On July 10, 2022, Micov announced his retirement from professional basketball.

 National team career

+Youth teams

 Micov won the gold medal at the 2001 FIBA Europe Under-16 Championship as a member of the FR Yugoslavia youth national team.

-He won the bronze medal at the 2005 FIBA Europe Under-20 Championship, as a member of the Serbia and Montenegro junior national team.
+He won the bronze medal at the 2005 FIBA Europe Under-20 Championship, as a member of the Serbia and Montenegro junior (under-20) national team.

+Senior

-His breakthrough in the senior Serbian national team was set back by injuries, but he was eventually a part of the preliminary Serbia national squad during training camp for the 2014 FIBA Basketball World Cup.
-The then 29-year-old was widely expected to make the team's final roster cut, however, during the last preparation friendly game, against New Zealand, Micov got into a mid-game argument with Serbian head coach Aleksandar Đorđević, that led to Đorđević taking Micov out of the game, and later expelling him from the bench.
-At the post-game press conference, the Serbian coach announced that, "Micov's short career in the national squad has ended", with Micov later saying to the media that he read the coach's words, and that he accepted his decision, while also stating that Đorđević was, "maybe too nervous".
+Micov's breakthrough in the senior Serbian national team was set back by injuries, but he was eventually a part of the preliminary Serbia national squad during training camp for the 2014 FIBA Basketball World Cup.
+The 29-year-old was widely expected to make the team's final roster cut, however, during the last preparation friendly game, against New Zealand, Micov got into a mid-game argument with Serbian head coach Aleksandar Đorđević, that led to Đorđević taking Micov out of the game, and later expelling him from the bench.
+At the post-game press conference, the Serbia coach announced that, "Micov's short career in the national squad has ended", with Micov later saying to the media that he read the coach's words, and that he accepted his decision, while also stating that Đorđević was, "maybe too nervous".

-In July 2022, Micov stated that he declined to play for Montenegro or North Macedonia, following his exclusion from Serbia national team.
+In July 2022, Micov revealed that he had declined to play for Montenegro or North Macedonia, following his expulsion from Serbia national team.